skrey/yellow-extensions/features/help/language-configuration.md

 ## Multi language mode

 For multilingual websites you can use the multi language mode.
-For example if you plan to translate an entire website.
-Open file `system/settings/system.ini` and change `MultiLanguageMode: 1`.
+For example if you translate an entire website.
+Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.
 Here's an example:

 [image screenshot-language1.png Screenshot]